 5. This is the date and amount of the last payment you made to your energy supplier .

-6. This is the total cost of the energy you've used in this period before VAT is added.
+6. This bill period's energy costs before VAT is added.

-8. This is the final total of your bill and is the amount you need to pay your energy supplier.
+8. The final total.
+This is the amount you need to pay your energy supplier.

-9. Any additional information that your supplier wishes to show you will often appear on the front of the gas and electricity bills.
+9. Any additional information that your supplier wants to show you will often appear on the front of the gas and electricity bills.
 This could be about opting into paperless billing or any special offers.

-11. This is your meter point reference number , which you will need if you choose to switch your gas plan .
-This is sometimes referred to as an MPRN.
-It will usually be between 6 and 10 digits long.
+11. This is your meter point reference number (MPRN) , and should be 6-8 digits long.
+You will need this number to switch your gas plan .

-12. Your current plan name will often be shown on your bill - but if it isn't displayed, you may need to contact your supplier to find out what it is.
+12. Your current plan name should be on your bill.
+If it isn't, you can contact your supplier to find out what it is.

 13. A detailed breakdown of your energy usage is provided, including the kilowatt hours (kWh) used, the cost per kilowatt hour and your latest meter readings .
 You can also find out here if your meter readings are estimated or actual and the dates your readings were taken or estimated.

-14. You'll be given a contact number to call if you have any specific requirements such as large print or braille bills.
+14. You'll be given a contact number for any specific requirements (e.g., large-print or Braille bills).

-15. A payment slip will be provided if you wish to pay your electricity or gas bills at the bank or by post.
+15. A payment slip will be provided if you pay your electricity or gas bills by cash or cheque.